Browse by categories

 A report written by Martec International highlights the challenges faced by retailers across North America and Europe.
 We brought together the key results as an infograph.

 The pace of change in retail is accelerating fast.
 Every consultant is preaching omni-channel.
+Never has it been more essential to have the right technology to be able to manage this additional complexity.

 In February 2016, France became the first country in the world to ban supermarkets from throwing away or destroying unsold food.